-Brené Brown’s genuineness and easy prose style enable readers to connect to her informed, supportive counsel.
+Brené Brown’s intelligent sincerity and easy prose welcome readers to her informed, supportive counsel.

 We must dare to show up and let ourselves be seen.
 This is vulnerability.
 This is daring greatly.Brené Brown

 Brown describes heroic souls who integrate trauma into their lives and carry on.
-These resilient people follow a specific path or course of action even though few other people understand their circumstances.
-They undergo the conscious realization that they’ve suffered, embrace professional or personal help, deliberately “work through” embarrassment, and reconnect to their vulnerability as “a daily practice.”
-They proactively seek a return to being vulnerable, a step that Brown explains often demonstrates even more courage than surviving the initial trauma.
+She details how these resilient people undergo the conscious realization that they’ve suffered, embrace professional or personal help, and reconnect to their vulnerability as a conscious daily act.
+They proactively seek a return to vulnerability, a step that Brown believes demonstrates more courage even than surviving the initial trauma.

 Unfortunately, Brown fills page after page with lists.
-She outlines her research even though just presenting her conclusions would be more effective and certainly easier to read.
+She outlines her research even though presenting her conclusions would lead to a text that is more effective and easier to read.
 Brown’s academic credentials are beyond reproach.
-Her excess of minutiae about her research reads as if she feels the need to prove that she didn’t just think up her insights.
-She wants her readers to know that her perceptions stem from diligent and rigorous study.
-Granted, Brown’s in a tough position.
-She doesn’t want to drive readers away with too much academic material, but she also doesn’t want professionals in her field to regard her as a New Age amateur.
+Her excess of minutiae reads as if she feels the need to prove that she didn’t just think up her insights.
+She wants her readers to know her perceptions stem from her rigorous study.
+Granted, Brown is in a tough position.
+She fears pushing readers away with too much academic material, but she doesn’t want professionals in her field to regard her as a New Age amateur.

 The most difficult and most rewarding challenge of my work is how to be both a mapmaker and a traveler.Brené Brown

-Brown advocates strongly the healing power of love.
+Brown advocates for the healing power of love.
 Pretty much every pop song ever written agrees with her and for good reason.
-Brown moves into the province of poets and tries to craft a definition of love – as she says, one of the most difficult tasks she ever attempted.
-Her definition is her effort to reach out to readers to “start a conversation” about the nature of love.
+Then she moves into the province of poets and tries to craft a definition of love – as she says, one of the most difficult tasks she ever attempted.
+Her definition manifests in the way she reaches out to readers about the nature of love.

 Loving someone leaves us emotionally exposed.
 Yes, it’s scary and yes, we’re open to being hurt, but can you imagine your life without loving or being loved?Brené Brown

-Brown quotes from her earlier book The Gifts of Imperfection, saying that love emerges from showing your “most vulnerable and powerful self.”
-She stresses that to experience love, you must “allow” yourself to be “seen and known.”
-To do that, you must escape shame, which makes people “withhold affection” and destroys love.
-Brown describes how she resisted with all her might the concept that you can’t love someone else until you embrace loving yourself.
-Now, after “practicing self-love” over a long span of time, she recognizes the positive effect it has on all her relationships.
-Brown asks the crucial question: Are you only espousing love – it’s easy enough, after all, to say “I love you” – or are you truly living it?
+Brown quotes from her earlier book The Gifts of Imperfection, saying that love emerges from showing your most open and strong self.
+She stresses that to experience love, you must be perceived and understood.
+So, Brown reminds you, you must escape shame, which destroys love.
+She describes how she foolishly resisted the concept that you can’t love someone until you embrace loving yourself.
+She asks the crucial question: Are you only espousing love – it’s easy enough, after all, to say “I love you” – or are you truly living it?